 Stigmatised and non-stigmatised movements were not distinguished by their function.
-In the current study, all types of body movement had the potential to attract negative social judgment, for example, when autistic people showed differences with coordination, or when they moved in unexpected ways across contexts.
+In this study, all types of body movement had the potential to attract negative social judgement, for example, when autistic people showed differences with coordination, or when they moved in unexpected ways across contexts.
 The descriptions align with theoretical understanding that movements can differ in qualities such as rhythm and intensity for autistic people (Robledo et al., 2012).
 Some movements were avoided, as has been described before by autistic people (Jachyra et al., 2020; Kapp et al., 2019; Robledo et al., 2012).
 Suppression of movement can be associated with exhaustion, weakened self-identity and mental ill health (Bargiela et al., 2016).

-Despite experiences of marginalisation, the authors in this study described a wealth of body movements that provided a natural and universal wellbeing resource.
+Despite experiences of marginalisation, the authors in this study described a wealth of body movements that provided a natural and universal well-being resource.
 Akin to wearing ear plugs or sunglasses (Wada et al., 2023), chosen movements could increase resourcefulness to respond to stress.
-Movement also enhanced positive wellbeing, contributing to positive emotions and an authentic sense of self, which is a missing narrative from research literature (Petty et al., 2023).
-Often the wellbeing of autistic people is understood in terms of high rates of mental health co-occurrence and a limited evidence base for therapeutic interventions (Lever & Geurts, 2016; Spain et al., 2015), rather than personally-authored definitions of individual differences and strengths.
+Movement also enhanced positive well-being, contributing to positive emotions and an authentic sense of self, which is a missing narrative from research literature (Petty et al., 2023).
+Often the well-being of autistic people is understood in terms of high rates of mental health cooccurrence and a limited evidence base for therapeutic interventions (Lever & Geurts, 2016; Spain et al., 2015), rather than personally-authored definitions of individual differences and strengths.

-We offer a different framing of the body and its movement, from an emic perspective different qualities of movement and the multi-fold benefits of moving freely and expressively.
+We offer a different framing of the body and its movement, from an emic perspective - not centring autistic experiences towards non-autistic standards, but recognising the different qualities of movement and the multi-fold benefits of moving freely and expressively.